mroguljic/PixelCPETemplates/pixelav_simulation/README.md

 ## Pixelav simulation for template production
 Here we simulate tracks at predefined angles (expressed as a grid of track sizes when projected to two local axes of the sensor).
 The procedure is the same as above except that we use `runlist.init` instead of `track_list.txt` and the Pixelav executable is adjusted.
 The corresponding submission file is `slurm_submit_for_templates.pbs`

+## Pixelav simulation after template production
+Here we simulate tracks at uniform, randomly generated, set of angles.
+The procedure is the same as above except that we use `run.init` instead of `track_list.txt` and the Pixelav executable is adjusted.
+The corresponding submission file is `slurm_submit_rnd_trk.pbs`